MakersFunDuck/Verigo-thermometer/README.md

 Architecture:
 The firmware will be designed using the C programming language and will be based on the Texas Instruments BLE-Stack SDK for the cc2541 MCU.
-The firmware will use the Si705 driver provided by Silicon Labs and will implement a custom data logging and USB communication protocol.
+A new firmware has been written for Si705 temperature sensor.

-The firmware will be designed to run on low-power mode when not in use and wake up periodically to collect temperature data and write it to memory.
-The firmware will use the RTC to accurately timestamp each temperature reading.
+The firmware designed to run on low-power mode when not in use and wake up periodically to measure temperature data.

 I shared my process for creating a custom firmware in this video if you are interested: https://youtu.be/nyylIe8ugiQ